 Only UL (Underwriter's Laboratory) appliances are permitted in the residence halls.
+Residents are permitted to have one refrigerator (6.0 cubic feet or less) and one microwave (700 watts or less) per room.
 Due to fire prevention guidelines and ventilation restrictions, the following items are prohibited from the use in individual rooms:

 - Any cooking appliance with exposed burners

 - Heating surfaces including hotplates (even with a flat surface)

 - Toasters and toaster ovens

 - Lamps with halogen bulbs

 - Space heaters/ heater fans

 - Refrigerators over three feet (6.0 cubic feet)

 - Microwaves over 700 watts

+- Air fryers

+- Crockpots

+- Rice Cookers

+- Countertop Grills

+- Instapots

-If any of these appliances are found in a resident's room, they will be confiscated.
+If any of these appliances are found in a resident's room, they will be confiscated, and disciplinary action will occur.
+Students who need accommodation must submit their request through the ADA Coordinator.
+For additional questions regarding approved appliances, please contact the Residence Life Staff.

 All appliances must be unplugged during designated breaks when rooms are unoccupied.
 Residence Life staff will check each room during those times, and Residence Life reserves the right to unplug any items that have been left plugged in.
-Improper check-out fees of \$40.00 will be assessed if appliances are not unplugged.
+Fines will be assessed if appliances are not unplugged.